Cherry blossoms in full bloom at a park in Obuse, Nagano.

-From mid-April through June, Nagano welcomes spring with a burst of color and life.
+From early April through June, Nagano welcomes spring with a burst of color and life.
 Cherry blossoms bloom later here than in Tokyo or Kyoto, painting historic sites like Zenkoji Temple and both Ueda Castle Park and Matsushiro Castle Park in soft pinks well into April.
 Even if it is not the cherry blossom, there is always some beautiful flower that is blooming until spring's end in June.

 In the higher elevations of Nagano as the snow finally recedes, alpine areas such as Kamikochi reopen, offering crisp mountain air, turquoise rivers, and trails surrounded by fresh greenery making for a fantastic day trip.
 The Tateyama Kurobe Alpine Route also makes its grand return with its magnificent snow walls in full glory.
 If you missed your chance to see snow in Japan in winter, this will surely serve as a suitable substitute!